openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifier MAY send all the OpenID4VP request parameters to the W3C Digital Credentials API as defined in [@!w3c.digital_credentials_api].

-The following is a non-normative example of an unsigned OpenID4VP request when advanced security features of OpenID4VP are not used:
+The following is a non-normative example of an unsigned OpenID4VP request (when advanced security features of OpenID4VP are not used) that can be sent over the W3C Digital Credentials API :

 ```js
 {